Taming singular stochastic differential equations: A numerical method: Proof of the main results

 We plug \eqref{eq-bX} and \eqref{eq-bXn} into the previous identity, raise to ${\bar p}$-th power to find that

 where

 Using \eqref{tmp.2709regu} and Cauchy--Schwarz inequality

-To estimate $I^1,I^2,I^3$, we will utilize a special case of the pathwise Burkholder-Davis-Gundy (BDG) inequality of \cite[Theorem 5]{Pietro}.
+To estimate $I^1,I^2,I^3$, we will utilize a special case of the pathwise Burkholder--Davis--Gundy (BDG) inequality of \cite[Theorem 5]{Pietro}.
 Namely, there exists a constant $C=C({\bar p},d)$ such that for any c\'adl\'ag martingale $\bar M$, there exists a local martingale $\widetilde M$ such that with probability one,

 In the above, $[\bar M]$ is the quadratic variation of $\bar M$.
 We now estimate $I^1$.
 By property of maximal function (see \cite[Proposition C.1]{hinz2020variability}) and continuity of $\sigma$, we have for every $r\in[0,1]$ and every $x,y\in\mR^d$